-Then look no further than the ex-military M1009 CUCV.
+Look no further than the ex-military M1009 CUCV.
 What the heck is a CUCV?
-It stands for Commercial Utility Cargo Vehicle and was brought into military service as a converted civilian vehicle intended as an intermediary for the more expensive and capable amphibious Gama Goat and the rock climbing, trail blazing HMMWV.
+It stands for Commercial Utility Cargo Vehicle and was brought into military service as a converted civilian vehicle intended as an intermediary for the more expensive and capable amphibious Gama Goat and the rock climbing, trailblazing HMMWV.
 It is rumored that while the M1009 served in combat during Desert Storm, the results were "less than desirable," and it has been supplanted by the Humvee (HMMWV) it was intended to support.

 Despite its ordinary K5 Blazer heritage, you just can't ignore the standard rifle rack.
 It does hold only two rifles, but hey, that's better than the over-the-top expensive and plushy Tahoe at your local dealer which has no hunting accessories at all!
 Speaking of expensive, you can pick up a used M1009 for dirt cheap.
 Often, they can be found with extremely low miles.
-Specimens of this common breed have been seen on Ebay with 70,000 miles, in great running condition and a new paint job and undercarriage paint for between 5 to 6000 dollars.
+Specimens of this common breed have been seen on eBay with 70,000 miles, in great running condition and a new paint job and undercarriage paint for between $5000 and $6000.
 There are some that have even less than 50K miles!